-It's common for blood pressure readings taken at home on any type of monitor to be different from those taken at your doctor's office.
-If you have a wrist blood pressure monitor, it's a good idea to take your monitor to a doctor's appointment.
-Your doctor can then check your blood pressure with both a standard upper arm monitor and a wrist monitor in the correct position in the same arm to check your wrist blood pressure monitor's accuracy.
-Also make sure to use a validated device.
+It's common for blood pressure readings taken at home on any type of monitor to be different from those taken at a health care provider's office.
+If you have a wrist blood pressure monitor, take the device to your provider's office.
+Your provider can compare the blood pressure in your arm and wrist to make sure your device is working well.

 - Monitoring your blood pressure at home.
 American Heart Association. https://www.heart.org/en/health-topics/high-blood-pressure/understanding-blood-pressure-readings/monitoring-your-blood-pressure-at-home.
 Accessed May 13, 2022.

 - Stergiou GS, et al. A universal standard for the validation of blood pressure measuring devices: Association for the Advancement of Medical Instrumentation/European Society of Hypertension/International Organization for Standardization (AAMI/ESH/ISO) collaboration statement.
 Hypertension.
 2018; doi:10.1161/HYPERTENSIONAHA.117.10237.